Breitholtz/HPC/Assignment2.md

 It repeats this for the second argument and then parses the third argument directly using strtol since we know it should only be a number, though the function errors if it cannot parse the argument or there is some junk after the argument, such as '3s' for example.

+Finally it takes the arguments that it has parsed and assigns them to the global variables: POWER, SIZE and THREADS.

 ### threaded_newton